Delaware Medical Negligence Attorneys

 Symptoms of Meningitis in Newborns

 Common symptoms that may indicate meningitis in your child may be:

 - Stiff neck

 Your baby may ultimately suffer brain damage, or even death, as a result of bacterial meningitis infection.
 If your baby exhibited any of these symptoms and your doctor failed to test, or properly diagnose, your child for meningitis you may be able to seek legal recourse in the form of a medical malpractice lawsuit.

-Shelsby & Leoni handle medical malpractice claims on a contingency fee basis meaning they charge nothing unless they recover for you.
+Shelsby & Leoni handle medical malpractice claims and medical negligence cases on a contingency fee basis meaning they charge nothing unless they recover for you.
 They also offer free consultations to birth injury victims and their families so there is no reason not to contact them today.
 Call them at 302-995-6210 or 410-385-5612.
 You can also email a Delaware Meningitis Injury Attorney at Shelsby & Leoni here.